cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ### Radar Sensing
-A radar sensing unit (Somnofy, VitalThings, Norway https://vitalthings.com/en/products/somnofy/) will be placed approximately 40cm from the edge of the bed.
+A radar sensing unit (Somnofy, [VitalThings](https://vitalthings.com/en/products/somnofy/) will be placed approximately 40cm from the edge of the bed.
 Data are acquired to a cloud-based platform continuously.
 Data are downloaded to the servers at MU on a weekly basis and stored in individual participant folders (Z:\Somnofy\data).
 The code for downloading data from the VitalThings API is [here](https://github.com/chronopsychiatry/ambient-somnofy.git)

 <br>